 OVERVIEW: Ecolab Foundation, the philanthropic arm of its corporate namesake, gives to a broad swath of programs and interests, including education, community development, the environment, and arts and culture.

 IP TAKE: Ecolab Foundation is a hearty supporter of environmental conservation programs, particularly those that have a community education component.
 In order to qualify for a grant, your program must serve in an Ecolab region.While the foundation does not prioritize non-wild animal welfare, it occasionally funds small projects.

-PROFILE: Ecolab Foundation was established in 1986 by its corporate namesake, a company that describes itself as a “global leader in water, hygiene and energy technologies and services.”
-The foundation’s overall giving is approaching the $71 million mark, with a focus on “educational, cultural, environmental, and community development programs that are good for business and good for society.”
+PROFILE: The Ecolab Foundation was established in 1986 by its corporate namesake, a company that describes itself as a “global leader in water, hygiene and energy technologies and services.”
+The foundation focuses on “educational, cultural, environmental, and community development programs that are good for business and good for society.”

-Ecolab Foundation also supports organizations protecting domesticated animals.
-Support in this realm includes a grant to Animals Deserving Of Proper Treatement (Naperville, IL), and grants to a number of Humane Society chapters (ranging $200 to $10,000), among others.
+The Ecolab Foundation also supports organizations protecting domesticated animals.
+Past grantees include Animals Deserving Of Proper Treatement and grants to several Humane Society chapters (ranging $200 to $10,000), among others.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)